jdorri/BART-news-summaries/readme.md

 # ABC PR News Application

 This is a prototype of a news application for a hypothetical public relations firm, ABC PR.
-With this tool, public relations professionals can keep track of news content on their clients and react timely.
+With this summarisation and entitiy-extraction tool, public relations professionals can keep track of news content on their clients and react timely.

 ## Installation